Slevinski/slevinski.github.io/series/writing-and-representation/entries/handwriting-and-spatial-script-practice/essay.md

 > can handwritten signs preserve enough symbol identity, placement, relation, and boundary structure to function as readable signed text?

-That question belongs in the writing-systems lane.
+That question belongs in the writing-systems series.

 ## Block printing, shorthand, and cursive